Close

 • 100% of Program members (faculty and staff) participated in leadership.
 Examples include: Committee chair/officer for program and college committees; Change Leader (College DEI initiative); PA History Society Featured Program Spotlight May 2022; Host of virtual Grand Rounds CME for potential preceptors

 3c.
-Scholarship 100% of faculty and PAS participate in Boyer scholarship model activities Academic year 2021-2022
+Scholarship 100% of faculty and PAS participate in Boyer scholarship model activities Academic year 2022-2023

 • 100% of PAS Class 2023 participating in Scholarship through their research curriculum with the development of Scholarly Inquiry Project proposals.

-• 100% of Faculty participated in leadership.
+• 100% of Faculty participated in scholarship.
 Examples include: PA State Association presentations; PA Education Association (PAEA) national presentations (CME and Solution’s Circles); Grand Rounds presentations and other professional organization presentations; Grant writing; Accreditation reports, Curriculum development; Mentoring Scholarly Inquiry project proposals; Dissertation committee member, outside expert

 Program Student Learning Outcomes (PSLOs)/Program Defined Competencies

-The Mercy College of Ohio PA Program Student Learning Outcomes (PSLOs) are the Program Defined Competencies expected of a new PA graduate.
+The Mercy College of Ohio PA Program Student Learning Outcomes (PSLOs) are the 6 Program Defined Competencies expected of a new PA graduate.
 The Mercy College of Ohio PA Program also articulates 7 PA Professional Competency Domains which fall under the PSLOs.
 The first competency domains listed under each PSLO are considered primary.

 PSLO #1: Analyze population/public health issues that impact patients and their communities (e.g. health literacy, social determinants of health).